-Brooke Grill, DO Candidate
+Brooke Laudenslager (Grill), DO

 After finding her home at WVSOM, Brooke immediately became involved in a variety of volunteer and advocacy work.
 She quickly found her niche in the Student Osteopathic Medical Association (SOMA), which is the student arm of the American Osteopathic Association (AOA); participated in events such as DO Day on the Hill, AACOM Virtual Day of Action, SOMA Day of Advocacy; and has most recently found herself in several National leadership roles.
 Currently, she serves on the National Board of Directors for the Student Osteopathic Medical Association (SOMA) and holds positions in the National Osteopathic Policy Honor Society (Omega Beta Iota) and the Osteopathic Political Action Committee (OPAC).

 Brooke also plans on entering a pediatrics residency program, and she is confident that her involvement with the Rural Community Health Scholars program has allowed her to better serve her patients.